 Mr. Steacy retired as Executive Vice President and Chief Financial Officer of Torstar Corporation in 2005, where he served as the senior financial officer for 16 years.
 Mr. Steacy has been a Chartered Professional Accountant since 1976 (Institute of Chartered Professional Accountants of Ontario).
 In addition to sitting on the Board of the Corporation, he currently serves on the Boards of Directors of Domtar Corporation and OCP Holdings Corporation, a private investment company.
 He currently serves as Chair of the Board of Domtar Corporation and Chair of the Audit Committee of Postmedia Network Canada Corp.
 He also serves on the Compensation and Pension Committee for Postmedia Network Canada Corp as well as the Domtar Corporation Finance Committee and chairs its Nominating and Corporate Governance Committee.
 He previously served as a member of the Audit Committees of Alliance Atlantis Communication Inc. and Canadian Imperial Bank of Commerce and served as Chair of the Audit Committees for each of Domtar Inc., Domtar Corporation and Somerset Entertainment Income Fund.

-to view the Third Quarter 2016 Fact Sheet.
+to view the Fourth Quarter 2016 Fact Sheet.